Simple Survey in-app message

 Goal: Understand which features customers enjoy using.

-Here we’re using multiple-choice selection with each choice being an app feature.
+For this use case, use multiple-choice selection with each choice being an app feature.
 Each choice has the custom attribute

 favorite_features set to the user’s selection.
 Because this use case involves multiple choice, once the user has completed the survey, their profile will be updated with the